dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-6 Windows ETW.md

 ## Event Tracing for Windows {#sec:ETW}

 Microsoft has developed a system-wide tracing facility named Event Tracing for Windows (ETW).
-It was originally intended for helping device driver developers, but later found its use in analyzing general-purpose applications as well.
+It was originally intended for helping device driver developers, but later found use in analyzing general-purpose applications as well.
 ETW is available on all supported Windows platforms (x86 and ARM) with the corresponding platform-dependent installation packages.
 ETW records structured events in user and kernel code with full call stack trace support, which enables you to observe software dynamics in a running system and solve many challenging performance issues.

 ### How to configure it {.unlisted .unnumbered}

-Recording ETW data is possible without any extra download since Windows 10 with `Wpr.exe`.
+Recording ETW data is possible without any extra download since Windows 10 with `WPR.exe`.
 But to enable system-wide profiling you must be an administrator and have the `SeSystemProfilePrivilege` enabled.
 The \underline{W}indows \underline{P}erformance \underline{R}ecorder tool supports a set of built-in recording profiles that are suitable for common performance issues.
 You can tailor your recording needs by authoring a custom performance recorder profile xml file with the `.wprp` extension.

 If you want to not only record but also view the recorded ETW data you need to install the Windows Performance Toolkit (WPT).
 You can download it from the Windows SDK[^1] or ADK[^2] download page.
-Windows SDK is huge, you don't necessarily need all its parts.
+The Windows SDK is huge; you don't necessarily need all its parts.
 In our case, we just enabled the checkbox of the Windows Performance Toolkit.
 You are allowed to redistribute WPT as a part of your own application.

 ### What you can do with it: {.unlisted .unnumbered}

 - Look at CPU hotspots with a configurable CPU sampling rate from 125 microseconds up to 10 seconds.
-The default is 1 millisecond which costs approximately 5-10% runtime overhead.
+The default is 1 millisecond which costs approximately 5--10% runtime overhead.
 - Determine what blocks a certain thread and for how long (e.g., late event signals, unnecessary thread sleep, etc).
 - Examine how fast a disk serves read/write requests and discover what initiates that work.
-- Check file access performance and patterns (includes cached read/writes that lead to no disk IO).
+- Check file access performance and patterns (including cached read/writes that lead to no disk IO).
 - Trace the TCP/IP stack to see how packets flow between network interfaces and computers.

 All the items listed above are recorded system-wide for all processes with configurable call stack traces (kernel and user mode call stacks are combined).
 It's also possible to add your own ETW provider to correlate the system-wide traces with your application behavior.
 You can extend the amount of data collected by instrumenting your code.
 For example, you can inject enter/leave ETW tracing hooks in functions into your source code to measure how often a certain function was executed.